 Is it because my DNA can’t handle nightly martinis?
 Have I irradiated my cells with too much sunlight, or poisoned myself with too many pieces of bacon?
 Perhaps my immune system has never forgiven me for the cigarettes I smoked when I was a student, or is sick of me stressing over things that shouldn’t concern me.

 As bullies usually do, this stranger started with the easiest target: a soft breast, ripe for a coup with its population of rampaging hormones.
-Caught in a violence I never saw coming, and have no way of stopping, I’m a victim, running through dark alleys, trying to find an escape.
+I thought I could handle bullies, but now I’m a victim.
+Caught in a violence I never saw coming, and have no way of stopping, I’m running through dark alleys, trying to find an escape.

 When I stop running, and stand to face my diagnosis, I’m the casualty looking at a car wreck, wishing I could turn back time and not be injured.
 Then, the stranger is me.
 That stranger has cancer.